Davic15/angular-complete-guide/Section 05 - Components and Databinding Deep Dive/Notes.md

 ## More on view encapsulation.

     - We can override this encapsulation.
-        - In the componenet definition we need to add:
+        - In the component definition we need to add:
             - encapsulation: ViewEncapsulation.None (no view encapsulation, it means styles are globally).
             - encapsulation: ViewEncapsulation.ShadowDom (same result as emulated but with browser than emulate it).
             - encapsulation: ViewEncapsulation.Emulated (default behavior).